Curiosity allegedly killed the cat.

 The curiosity of one computer science student back in 2001, for instance, gave millions of gamers a way to play hundreds of classic adventure games…

 How it all began for ScummVM

 Back in 2001, Ludvig Strigeus wanted to play a classic adventure title, Monkey Island 2: LeChuck’s Revenge.
-And in order to learn about game engines, he decided to reverse-engineer it.
+And to learn about game engines, he decided to reverse-engineer them.
 He managed to make the game run and then joined forces with Vincent Hamm, who coincidentally was reverse engineering The Secret of Monkey Island, the prequel.